-WTVG Toledo 13 TV News WDFM 98.1 FM Defiance Radio WNWO Toledo 24 TV News WTOL Toledo 11 News
+WTVG Toledo 13 TV News

+WDFM 98.1 FM Defiance Radio

+WTOL Toledo 11 News

 C. Remind alert system is available to our families.
-Please contact, Tammy Johnston, (tjohnston@nwoesc.org or 567-444-4825) office specialist, at the IEC to sign up to receive a text or voice mail to your cell phone, should the school be delayed or cancelled.
+Please contact, Tammy Johnston, (tammy.johnson@nwoesc.org or 567-444-4825) office specialist, at the IEC to sign up to receive a text or voice mail to your cell phone, should the school be delayed or cancelled.